-- 4.26 One of the guiding principles in the Loxley Village Design Statement which is incorporated into this Plan (Appendix 1) is the fact that 'the rural character of Loxley should be preserved and (sub)urbanisation avoided' and that 'sufficient space should be left between and behind buildings to preserve the 'open aspect' of the village and retain links with the countryside beyond'. - 4.27 The results of the 2016 Community Survey showed that the two aspects that residents valued most about living in Loxley were firstly its rural environment, and secondly, access to the countryside. - 4.28 Good examples of new development in the village which has not created a detrimental erosion of space between and behind buildings can be found along the southern side of Goldicote Road as well as on the eastern side of the main thoroughfare through the village.
+- 4.23 This policy is not intended to impose a particular architectural style or stifle innovation, originality or innovative design through unsubstantiated requirements to conform to certain development forms or styles. - 4.24 A major part of the distinctive character of Loxley is the strong visual connectivity between the village and the rural landscape.
+The village has a mostly linear structure meaning that the majority of houses front, in single row, onto a street and have direct rural views to the rear. - 4.25 The greenfield areas encircling the village are sensitive to change which would alter the landscape and the essential character of the village as well as views across the countryside both from and into the village. - 4.26 One of the guiding principles in the Loxley Village Design Statement which is incorporated into this Plan (Appendix 1) is the fact that 'the rural character of Loxley should be preserved and (sub)urbanisation avoided' and that 'sufficient space should be left between and behind buildings to preserve the 'open aspect' of the village and retain links with the countryside beyond'.
+Retaining open green spaces is also important given that areas of Loxley are at medium-high risk of surface water flooding. - 4.27 The results of the 2016 Community Survey showed that the two aspects that residents valued most about living in Loxley were firstly its rural environment, and secondly, access to the countryside. - 4.28 Good examples of new development in the village which has not created a detrimental erosion of space between and behind buildings can be found along the southern side of Goldicote Road as well as on the eastern side of the main thoroughfare through the village.
 In these examples open rural views to the rear have been maintained.